sharon-cohen/easyfooter/README.md

-# easyfooter

-With this package all you need to do is
-# just create the pages
-and the package will take care of the navigation of your application
+# easyfooter- just create the pages and the package will take care of the navigation of your application

-## Getting Started

 # step 1
 create all your pages: statefull/stateless